Cohon University Center Policies

-- All members of your organization who will be preparing, cooking, and/or serving food must take the quiz.
+- All members of the organization who will be preparing, cooking, and/or serving food must complete food safety quiz.
 The certification for each individual will last for one academic year.

-- If an event is held by individuals or organizations that have not received a certificate of completion or are not following proper food safety guidelines, the event will not be allowed to continue.
+- If an event is held by individuals or organizations that have not passed the food safety quiz or are not following proper food safety guidelines, the event will not be allowed to continue.

 - After two violations, an organization will not be allowed to hold food events in the Cohon University Center reserved spaces for the remainder of the academic year.